NeoGeographyToolkit/StereoPipeline/docs/examples/kaguya.rst

 Shape-from-shading with Kaguya TC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here it will be illustrated how to run shape-from-shading (:numref:`sfs`) on Kaguya
+Here it will be illustrated how to run Shape-from-Shading (:numref:`sfs`) on
+Kaguya TC images.
+An overview of SfS and examples for other planets are given in
+:numref:`sfs_usage`.

-TC images.
-First, ensure that the data are fetched and a stereo terrain is created,
+First, ensure that the data are fetched and a stereo terrain is created, per
-per :numref:`kaguya_tc`.

-Shape-from-shading expects a DEM with no holes which is also rather smooth.
-It
+:numref:`kaguya_tc`.
+Shape-from-shading expects a DEM with no holes which is
-should be at the same ground resolution as the input images, which in this case is 10
+also rather smooth.
+It should be at the same ground resolution as the input
-meters per pixel.
-It is best to have it in a local projection, such as stereographic.
+images, which in this case is 10 meters per pixel.
+It is best to have it in a
+local projection, such as stereographic.

 We will modify the DEM creation command from above to use a large search radius to fill
 any holes::